Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 **Installing and configuring gatsby-plugin-sass**

 As you may have known, website plugins add functionalities to the website.

-Gatsby provides a whole lot of plugins built by its team as well as the third-party plugins developed by the members of its community.
+And Gatsby provides a whole lot of plugins built by its team as well as the third-party plugins developed by the members of its community.

 You can search for these plugins by visiting the [Gatsby site](https://www.gatsbyjs.org/ "Gatsby site") and navigating to the Plugins page.